w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 can be properly interpreted and executed as needed on the target protocol in a fully trustless environment.

-[SPREE](./learn-spree.md) is the mechanism that provides shared logic for cross-consensus messages, and will be used to construct Accords.
+[SPREE (Shared Protected Runtime Execution Enclaves)](./learn-spree.md) is the mechanism that provides shared logic for cross-consensus messages, and will be used to construct Accords.

 ## DApp Support and Development